 - A brief description (1-2 paragraphs) of the background context for the project (or project to be presented at a scientific conference).
 This paragraph should describe the general problem or question being addressed and why that problem or question is interesting and important for environmental research.

 - A brief description (1-2 paragraphs) of the general approach to be employed and the anticipated results or products that will be developed from this work.
-Specify what will result from the IBES funding and how it contributes to the larger research project or activity being undertaken.
+Specify what will result from the proposed activities and how that contributes to your overall research plans (or a larger research project).
 Be sure to describe how your proposed work will provide intellectual advances to your field of study.

 - A simple budget that lists the specific items being requested for funding and that justifies those expenses.